About Assisted Living in Connecticut

 In the state of Connecticut Assisted Living Services Agencies provide nursing services and assistance with activities of daily living (ADLs) for individuals, primarily 55 and older, living within a managed community.

 Assisted Living Services Agencies must provide evidence of compliance with local building codes and the Connecticut Fire Safety Code and Supplement regulations.

 What are the Alzheimer’s Requirements for an Assisted Living Services Agency in Connecticut?

 Alzheimer’s special care units must provide written disclosure and be verified annually.
 The disclosure should include information concerning the programs philosophy, admission and discharge information, assessment, care planning and implementation, staffing and training ratios, environment, activities, and program costs.

 Senior Assisted Living Details and Costs for Cities in Connecticut

 The listings below are some of the larger cities in Connecticut.
-Each listing page provides details on assisted living facilities, independent living, senior apartments and homes, as well as Alzheimer's care facilities.
-City pages may include details on costs, amenities, services provided, as well as other useful information.
+Each city details page provides details on senior and assisted living options, independent living, senior group homes, and memory care facilities.
+Details include costs, amenities and services offered, medical care, as well as other useful information.